Split shipments: How to handle them with AI

 It could just as easily say that the item is still in transit, which would be useful, but it’s basically a lucky guess.

 That’s better than some chatbots, which wouldn’t even check the status but would rather just send you the tracking link, meaning that you have to find a way to speak to a human.
+When customers receive separate orders or incomplete shipments, this can lead to confusion and further frustration.

 This obviously creates a bad experience for the customer because they could be getting wrong or useless information back from the bot, causing understandable frustration.